madhuri723/hydra-effect-refusal/docs/_posts/2026-03-17-compliance-features.md

 tags: [mechanistic-interpretability, ai-safety, hydra-effect]
 ---

-# Jailbreaks Overpower Refusal Rather Than Suppress It: Compliance Features in Gemma-2-2b-it

 ## Executive Summary

 - In successful jailbreaks on Gemma-2-2b-it, harm features activate at even greater intensity than on direct harmful requests.
 The model's "perception" of harm, as described by Yang (2024), is not suppressed.